About UNDP in Asia and the Pacific

 To remain a relevant and preferred partner of choice to countries in Asia and Pacific, UNDP has strengthened its presence in the region.
 Our country offices are the first point of contact for our partners.
 These offices are supported by UNDP’s Asia Pacific regional hub based in Bangkok as well as by Asia Pacific bureau in New York.

 The Bangkok Regional Hub (BRH) supports governments in the region by providing policy and technical expertise on sustainable, resilient development, inclusive growth and effective governance.
 Working in conjunction with the network of Country Offices in the region, the Hub responds to demands for policy and programme advice, maintain oversight of country level operations and ensure alignment of our assistance with regional and corporate priorities.
 A dedicated Management Support Services Team at the Hub provides training and advisory support to Country Offices to accelerate delivery, enhance operational efficiency and build transformational structures which are fit-for-purpose for managing increasing levels of programme country cost sharing resources and other emerging opportunities.
+In addition, UNDP Pacific Office, based in Suva, implements the Pacific Small Island Developing States (SIDS) component of the UNDP Asia Pacific Regional Programme.

 The Asia Pacific bureau in New York provides overall leadership in planning, coordination as well as resource allocation.
-The New York presence oversees regional and country programming processes and priorities, emerging issues, region-wide solutions as well as support the Bangkok Region hub in the development of regional strategy based on regional analysis of development trends, operational and performance parameters and corporate priorities.
+The New York presence oversees regional and country programming processes and priorities, emerging issues, region-wide solutions as well as support the Bangkok Regional hub in the development of regional strategy based on regional analysis of development trends, operational and performance parameters and corporate priorities.

 How many are we?